 Chemotherapy (anti-cancer drugs) and radiotherapy are also used to kill cancer cells.
 Newer, more effective, and specific chemotherapy drugs are increasingly available for many cancers, while radiotherapy techniques have been continually refined.
 However, side effects like hair loss, gut intolerance (nausea, vomiting, bowel changes), and increased susceptibility to infections due to the immune-suppressive effects, are always concerning.

-- CAR T-cell therapy: It consists of taking specific T lymphocyte cells (type of white blood cell) from the patient and adding to it in the laboratory, the gene for a special receptor that binds to a certain specific cancer antigen (protein) which is not present on normal body cells.
+- CAR T-cell therapy: It consists of taking specific T lymphocyte cells (type of white blood cell) from the patient and in the laboratory, adding to it the gene for a special receptor that binds to a certain specific cancer antigen (protein) which is not present on normal body cells.
 The special receptor is called a chimeric antigen receptor (CAR).
 Large numbers of the CAR T cells are grown in the laboratory and then injected into the patient.
 CAR T-cell therapy is used to treat certain blood cancers, and it is being studied in the treatment of other types of cancer.

 - Gene editing: In this, a gene from the T cells that encode a protein called PD-1 that tumor cells can use to evade an immune attack, is removed using a technology called CRISPR.
 This can further enhance CAR T-cell therapy.